Submissions

 The manuscript should be written in MS Word in .doc or .doc.x format, in Times New Roman font, font size 12 with 1.5 line-spaced text.

-The manuscript (sections Main Topic and Beyond the Main Topic) should contain the title, keywords (5 to 8 words or phrases) and abstract (between 100 and 250 words) and list of references.
+The manuscript (sections Main Topic and Beyond the Main Topic) should contain the title, keywords (5 to 8 words or phrases) and abstract (between 100 and 250 words), and a list of references.
 Do not include citations in the Abstract.
 Keywords should be relevant to the topic and content of the paper.
 An accurate list of keywords will ensure correct indexing of the paper in referential periodicals and databases.

-All manuscripts should be also provided with: authors’ names, affiliations (city and state of workplace) and e-mail addresses of the corresponding author.
+All manuscripts should be also provided with authors’ names, affiliations (city and state of workplace), and e-mail addresses of the corresponding author.

 Footnotes and References